 How to start building credit

 Once you have a card, you must use it responsibly.
 Starting out with good credit habits can help you build your credit score in no time.
-Keep in mind the major factors that the credit bureaus will consider when determining your credit score: payment history, credit utilization, age of credit, credit mix and number and age of credit inquiries.
+Keep in mind the factors that the credit bureaus will consider when determining your credit score: payment history, credit utilization, age of credit, credit mix and new credit.

-When just starting out with credit, it can be tempting to make splurge purchases with your newly available funds.
+When just starting out with credit, it can be tempting to splurge with your newly available funds.
 However, it’s important to only spend within your means to avoid getting into credit card debt.
-Using your credit card only for purchases you know you can pay off at the end of the month, keeping your credit utilization (how much of your available credit you’re using) between 10 and 30 percent, and paying your credit card bill on time and in full are some of the most important things you can do to keep your credit score up.
+Using your credit card only for purchases you know you can pay off at the end of the month, keeping your credit utilization (how much of your available credit you’re using) under 30 percent and paying your credit card bill on time and in full are some of the most important things you can do to keep your credit score up.

-While there are benefits to having multiple credit cards, each time you apply for a credit card the issuer will run a credit check.
-Having too many hard inquiries on your credit report in a short period of time can be a red flag to lenders, so it’s important to space out your card applications at least three to six months.
-Start with one card and work on building your credit before you apply for another.
-Taking the time to develop a good to excellent credit score will open up a whole new tier of credit cards with better rewards, better rates and better welcome bonuses.
+Start with one card and work on building your credit for at least six months before you apply for another.
+Taking the time to develop a good credit score will open up a whole new tier of credit cards with better rewards, better rates and better welcome bonuses.

 The bottom line

 Turning 18 opens the door for a number of new financial opportunities with credit.
-Whether you apply for a starter credit card, a secured card with a deposit, or ask to be an authorized user on someone else’s account, make sure you use your credit responsibly and are diligent about making payments on time.
-Learning good financial habits now will set you off on the right foot for excellent credit and even more opportunities in the future.
+Whether you apply for a starter credit card, a secured card with a deposit or ask to be an authorized user on someone else’s account, make sure you use your credit responsibly and are diligent about making payments on time.
+Learning good financial habits now will set you on the right track for excellent credit and even more opportunities in the future.